This Service Level Agreement (“SLA”) is an agreement entered into between:

 Although we strive to provide the fastest possible response for each customer, we reserve the right to prioritize support tickets according the affected scope and urgency.

-Five percent (5%) of the Service Fees for each 30 minutes of unavailability, after the first 0.1% of unavailability during the month, up to one hundred percent (100%) of the Service Fees.
+Five percent (5%) of the Service Fees for each 30 minutes of unavailability per month, after the first 0.1% of unavailability during the month, up to one hundred percent (100%) of the Service Fees.

 You shall not be entitled to a credit if the downtime occurred due to misconfiguration, deletion of configuration settings or other changes performed by User both within Infowise components and within Office 365.
+Infowise will also not be responsible for downtime caused by problems encountered by the Hosting Provider.
 Under no circumstances shall Infowise be responsible for loss or alteration of User data resulted from using Infowise services.

 Source URL: http://www.infowisesolutions.com/cloudsla.aspx